neondatabase/website/content/docs/connect/connect-intro.md

 Welcome to the connection documentation for Neon.
 Here, you will find detailed information and instructions for connecting to Neon from different clients and applications.

-## Connect from a client or application
+## Connect from clients and applications

 Learn how to establish a connection to Neon from any application.